-North and West Melbourne has a strong residential base as well as commercial and industrial uses.
+North Melbourne has a strong residential base as well as commercial and industrial uses.
 Many of the area’s streetscapes and buildings have been recognised for their heritage significance.
 Flemington Road is a key tree-lined boulevard entry into the City.

-North and West Melbourne should provide a balance of residential and commercial uses that maintains an emphasis on local community and liveability.
-There should be a clear distinction in scale from the Central City with higher scales of development expected located at the Central City fringe, around the North Melbourne railway station and along Flemington Road.
+North Melbourne should provide a balance of residential and commercial uses that maintains an emphasis on local community and liveability.
+There should be a clear distinction in scale from the Central City with higher scales of development expected along Flemington Road.
 In all other areas, a lower scale of development should be maintained.

 The role and character of the Errol Street and Victoria Street shopping area should be strengthened, as local community centres.